 Apparently, she's from San Diego, and she was an Air Force vet, strong supporter of the president.

-Not she wasn't really, it's very clear from the video, that moment not causing a threat to anybody.
+She wasn't really, it's very clear from the video, that moment, not causing a threat to anybody, just being in the building.

 And it's for everybody's safety and security that you don't allow any opportunity for any security breach at our Capitol building.

-One thing Ari Fleischer tweeted out is that you know, if you don't like what's happening today, maybe you should go back four years, look in the mirror, and ask if it was a good idea to declare hashtag not my president, or to declare yourself the resistance, or you know, boycott an inaugural when one side violates norms, the other will too.
+One thing Ari Fleischer tweeted out is that, you know, if you don't like what's happening today, maybe you should go back four years, look in the mirror, and ask if it was a good idea to declare hashtag not my president or to declare yourself the resistance or, you know, boycott an inaugural.

 Well, you know, none of those things really offend me.

-I mean, I think one of the the things that is most clear, Democrats, they feign a lot of phony outrage.
+I mean, I think one of the things that is most clear, Democrats, they feign a lot of phony outrage.

 They don't really mean it.